MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Ensure continuous compliance with compliance reporting and auditing.

-- Understand that Azure Policy has limits, such as the restriction of definitions at any given scope: [policy limits](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits).
+- Understand that Azure Policy has limits, such as the restriction of definitions at any particular scope: [policy limits](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits).

 - Understand regulatory compliance policies.
 These might include the health insurance portability and accountability act, payment card industry, data security standards, service organization controls trust service principals, and criteria.